 Crowdfunding campaigns often fail.
 And backers are wary of this fact.
 They don’t want to put money into something that won’t deliver or will be a poor substitute for what you idealized on the page.

 That’s why you should include satisfaction guarantees and guaranteed delivery badges.

-The first one is a kind of return policy, that gives backers some time — 1-3 months — to try out your product.
-If they’re not completely satisfied, they can send the product back to you for a full refund.
+The first is a return policy that gives backers 1-3 months to try out your product.
+If they’re not completely satisfied, they can return the product to you for a full refund.

 And the self-evident guaranteed delivery implies that if you don’t ship the product, you’ll send all your backers their money back.

 Both these badges minimize the risk of buying your product for your backers.
 In fact, they can significantly increase the conversion rate.
 This was exactly the case when we added the badges on the page of one of our products — Winston.